ETF CRASH incoming says Michael Burry of The Big Short, are we double phucked?

 This is pretty much the current situation we are in with the FED and U.S. government as they start buying for the first time ever ETFs, corporate bonds and whatever other TOXIC debt ridden crap that no good book keeper or sane individual who could count would want.

-God help us all as with this new unlimited and unhinged QE the FED has unleashed would make Pandora’s box look like a 5 year olds plastic windup jack in the box.
+God help us all like this new unlimited and unhinged QE the FED has unleashed would make Pandora’s box look like a 5-year-olds plastic windup jack in the box.
+This foretells of an ETF market crash coming like many FED policies that have led to other market crashes of yesteryear.

 From Michael Burry’s analysis of the recent pump into the ETF and Index Funds, the creation of a bubble in the system is evident.
 The move to accumulate new business in the ETF landscape climaxed in 2019 when about $93.5 billion was injected into ETFs and index funds.